yandex-cloud/terraform-provider-yandex/website/docs/r/cdn_resource.html.markdown

 * `ignore_cookie` - set for ignoring cookie.

+* `secure_key` - set secure key for url encoding to protect contect and limit access by IP addresses and time limits.

+* `enable_ip_url_signing` -  enable access limiting by IP addresses, option available only with setting secure_key.

+* `ip_address_acl.excepted_values` - the list of specified IP addresses to be allowed or denied depending on acl policy type.

+* `ip_address_acl.policy_type` - the policy type for ip_address_acl option, one of "allow" or "deny" values.

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are exported: